azuech/ZPac/docs/README.md

 **It is tile-based.** The entire gameplay is built on a tile grid: the maze is a tilemap, the dots are tiles, and the actors' movement follows the grid.
 This maps perfectly to the Zeal video board's tilemap + sprite architecture.

-**It is extraordinarily well-documented.** Between the Pac-Man Dossier (Jamey Pittman), emulation guides (Chris Lomont), and reference implementations like floooh's pacman.c, there is probably no other arcade game analyzed in more depth.
+**It is extraordinarily well-documented.** Between "the Dossier" (Jamey Pittman), emulation guides (Chris Lomont), and reference implementations like floooh's c version, there is probably no other arcade game analyzed in more depth.
 Every animation frame, every ghost AI algorithm, every speed table is documented.

 **It is an authenticity benchmark.** The arcade version has been ported to dozens of platforms, from the Atari 2600 to modern browsers.
 The quality of a port is measured by its fidelity to the original behaviors — the ghost chase/scatter pattern, cornering, eating pauses, tunnel slowdown.
 If ZPac can reproduce these details, it proves that Zeal is a serious gaming platform.